 Mobile Radar Unit SR-270B

 Location.
 21° 42.265′ N, 157° 59.924′ W. Marker is in Kahuku, Hawaii, in Honolulu County.
-Marker can be reached from Kuilima Drive. marker is accessible from a “Shoreline Public Access” to the left of a loading dock, at the Turtle Bay Resort.
+Marker can be reached from Kuilima Drive half a mile north of Hawaii Route 83, on the left when traveling north.
+Marker is accessible from a “Shoreline Public Access” to the left of a loading dock, at the Turtle Bay Resort.
 Touch for map.
 Marker is at or near this postal address: 57-091 Kuilima Dr,, Kahuku HI 96731, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 29, 2017.
-This page originally submitted on December 28, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 110 times since then and 26 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on December 28, 2017, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 9, 2020.
+It was originally submitted on December 28, 2017.
+This page has been viewed 153 times since then.
+Last updated on August 8, 2020, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3, 4, 5, 6. submitted on December 28, 2017, by Rev. Ronald Irick of West Liberty, Ohio. • J. Makali Bruton was the editor who published this page.